M4TEUS-Com/Sandpixels-Mods/README.md

 1000° Mod: a private Minecraft Server with me.
 (Creative, 4 people) 5000° Mod: can modify and expose some Sandpixels new elements.
 10000° Mod: Super Exclusive Thing.

+Sandpixels Project history 📖

+all started on 24/Aug/2026 when I have created andboxels-Mods